ZiyuZhang/testing/README.md

 This is a minimal example for me to test various themes.

-standard themes: cayman, modernist,
+standard themes:
+* cayman
+* modernist

-remote themes: mmistakes/so-simple-theme,
+remote themes
+* mmistakes/so-simple-theme
+* janczizikow/sleek: looks good on Chrome, something is wrong on Safari